Saint Guénolé – Penmarc’h

 Dingle is the largest port in Kerry, featuring a commercial fishing pier and a marina for tourism.
 Many fishers also work in tourism due to the peninsula’s attractions.

 Fenit has a commercial pier, a marina, and deep water for large cargo vessels and has a significant local industry.
-Fishers can find flexible employment with companies which uses the port for loading cranes.
+Fishers can find flexible employment with companies which use the port loading cranes.

 Portmagee is a small rural pier with about 15 commercial boats and a strong angling and boat tour season.
 Located an hour from the nearest large town, many fishers are also involved in agriculture and come from multi-generational fishing families.